What Type of Bike Should My Child Have?

 Rockin' the teeter totter on a 26" bike

-For our youngest campers, we require a minimum 24" wheeled mountain bike with a triple chainring.
-The large wheel size allows your child to roll over obstacles with more grip on the trail, and the triple chainring allows them to climb the many hills they will be conquering.
+The large wheel size allows your child to roll over obstacles with more grip on the trail, and the large gear range allows them to climb the many hills they will be conquering.
 Trust us, your child will have a much more positive experience at camp, and with mt. biking in general if they are adequately equipped.